Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Proofs of Theorems

 \paragraph{Case I: $m < 2\ \constant_{T,\delta}\lp\log\constant_{T,\delta}\rp^2$.}

 In this part, we prove that there exists a subclass $\Mcal' \subset \Mcal_{\chi,\Ibb}$ and an universal constant $c>0$ for which $\mmrisk\geq 1/(2+2\pi^2)$ whenever

-For an MDP with $d$ states and $k$ transition matrices, define the random variable $\Tbb$ to be the first time all of the states $1,\dots,d/3$ were visited in all of the $k$ transition matrices.
+For an CMC with $d$ states and $k$ transition matrices, define the random variable $\Tbb$ to be the first time all of the states $1,\dots,d/3$ were visited in all of the $k$ transition matrices.
 That is,

 Then, we can further lower bound $\mmrisk$ as

 Our next objective is to produce a subclass $\Mcal'$.
 Define $P\pow{0}$ to be the sequences of probability mass function on controls as in \cref{eq:mm-ex2eq1}.
 Let $\Hbb_{\iota}$ be the set of all $k+1$ tuples $(M_{\iota,\xi\pow{1}}\pow{1},\dots,M_{\iota,\xi\pow{k}}\pow{k})$ where $M_{\iota,\xi\pow{1}}\pow{1},\dots,M_{\iota,\xi\pow{k}}\pow{k}$ are matrices as defined in \cref{eq:mm-ex2eq2}.
 To be precise,